 There are vast regions of the Pacific Ocean that are fished out, stripped down to the bare seafloor, to satisfy our need for protein.
 Fishing fleets scrape the seafloor itself, leaving nothing but bare sand.
 When astronauts look down at night, whole regions of the Pacific Ocean are lit up by vast fishing fleets.

-So, seven billion people, and half of them cook over open fires.
+So, eight billion people, and half of them cook over open fires.
 Wood averages 50 percent carbon, by weight.
 So a pound of wood contains 1/2 pound of carbon.
 When you burn that pound of wood, each carbon atom combines with two oxygen atoms to form 1.7 pounds of CO2.
 Burning a pound of wood results in 1.7 pounds of CO2.
 With 3-1/2 billion people doing this, it adds up fast.

 There are more than a billion cars (a thousand millions) driving around every day, burning gasoline.
 Everyone must eat.
 We humans slaughter 800 million chickens every day.
 Imagine the feed and farming required just to raise 800 million chickens every day.
 Farming burns fuel.
 Fishing fleets, and a billion cars, and trucks, trains, airplanes, ships, and power generation all burn fuel.
 Everyone living in northern climates must heat their homes in winter by burning large amounts of some kind of fuel.